 - name and address of your secondary school,

 - school leaving certificate, diploma, and related documents (check this page for details),

 3. Fill in the electronic application form.
 Here you can view a sample application in pdf; it consists of a Czech and English part.
 Please note that the pdf that is generated from your online application is for your reference only; in particular, please do not send it to us.

 4. Submit the application online.
 If you have any questions regarding your application, please write to firstname.lastname@example.org.
 Please make sure to upload with your application all the required documents as specified above.
 For TOEFL, SAT, ACT and IB, you should have your test scores sent directly to Charles University, Faculty of Mathematics and Physics.
 Here are our institution codes: TOEFL 3184, SAT 7249, ACT 6790, IB 000147.

-The application fee for applications for the academic year 2019/2020 is 640 CZK.
+The application fee for applications is 830 CZK (Bachelor, Master) and 660 CZK (PhD).
 Please note that an application cannot be processed without the required documents having been received, nor can it be processed if the application fee has not been paid.
 Also, for enrolment we require an official copy of every document that you have submitted with your application (i.e., to submit your application a scanned copy of the relevant document is sufficient, but to complete the admission process you must provide an official document – e.g., a copy verified by a notary, or an original).